How Much Car Can You Afford?

-ZIP Code — Used to calculate taxes and your finance rate; both vary regionally.
+ZIP Code: It's used to calculate taxes and your finance rate; both vary regionally.
 Shoppers often forget to budget for these extra expenses, which are quite significant.

-Your Target Monthly Payment — What you can afford to pay each month.
-Unlike car ads, this number includes tax, title and registration fees that would be included as part of your total loan.
-Edmunds recommends that these payments do not exceed 20 percent of your monthly after-tax income.
+Your Target Monthly Payment: This is what you can afford to pay each month.
+Unlike car ads, this number takes into consideration tax, title and registration fees that would be included as part of your total loan.
+Edmunds recommends that these payments not exceed 20 percent of your monthly after-tax income.
 This figure doesn't include gas, insurance or maintenance, which you can factor via our True Cost to Own® (TCO) calculator.

-Loan Term — We recommend sticking to the typical 60 months.
+Loan Term: We recommend financing for no more than 60 months.
 A shorter loan will make your payments higher.
-Longer terms, while they may lower your monthly payment a bit, don't justify the jump in the cumulative interest you'll pay over time.
+Longer car loan terms may lower your monthly payments a bit, but they don't justify the jump in the cumulative interest you'll pay over time.
 Furthermore, the older the car is, with more wear and tear, the harder it is psychologically to meet the payments because of your perception of its value.

-Value of My Trade-In — This assumes that, if you have a car, you are trading it in to the dealer who is selling you a new car.
-If you were to sell it to a private party, though, you would get more money to put toward reducing your new loan amount.
-Our Used Car Appraiser will tell you what your car is worth in both scenarios.
+Value of Your Trade-In: This step assumes that if you have a car, you are trading it in to the dealer who is selling you the new car.
+If you were to sell your old car to a private party, though, you would probably get more money to put toward reducing your new loan amount.
+Use the "Appraise a Used Car" calculator to know your car's value in both scenarios.

-Amount Owed on My Trade-In — The amount still owed on the current financing, if any, on your trade-in.
+Amount Owed on Your Trade-In: If you still owe money on your trade-in, enter that here.
 The difference between the trade-in value and the actual payoff on the trade-in is treated as a credit or debit against the new vehicle.
-To determine what you owe, you can call the number on your bill, or you can multiply your payment amount by the number of installments you have left before the end of your contract.
+To determine what you owe, you can call the number on your monthly bill, or you can multiply your payment amount by the number of installments you have left before the end of your contract.

-Cash Down Payment — Lenders are demanding higher down payments than before.
-Try to put down as much as you can afford; shoot for at least 20 percent.
+Cash Down Payment: Try to put down as much as you can afford.
+Shoot for at least 20 percent.
 This reduces the size of your loan and thus your monthly payment.
 Also, a 20 percent down payment equals the first year's depreciation.
 This means you will never be "upside down" on your loan, owing more than the value of the car.

-Estimated Price Range — This is your "final answer," the range of sticker prices in which you should shop.
+Sticker Price Range: This is the range of sticker prices in which you should shop.
 Since most cars can be purchased at a discount from the sticker price (which is also known as the manufacturer's suggested retail price [MSRP]), we provide a price range.
-Finance a car whose MSRP is at or under the top number, and you should be within the range of what you can afford each month.
+Finance a car whose sticker price is at or under the top number, and you should be within the range of what you can afford each month.

-We encourage you to play with the car affordability calculator by changing the inputs to see how they affect one another.
+Play around with the car affordability calculator by changing the inputs to see how they affect one another.
 This is actually a lot of fun and a great way to learn about financing.
-The answers you get might be humbling, and you may decide you'd be best off financially if you choose a car in a lower trim, a less expensive model or even a used car.
-If you follow these guidelines, you'll end up not only with a car you can afford, but also peace of mind that you've made a smart financial decision.
+The answers you get might be humbling, and you may decide you'd be better off financially if you choose a car in a lower trim level, a less expensive model or even a used car.
+If you follow these guidelines, you'll end up not only with a car you can afford, but also the peace of mind that you've made a smart financial decision.